top of page

 Miraculously healed, what need did pilgrims have for the crutches that had brought them to the Well?
 Left behind, they now form part of the display at the entrance.

 With Henry’s victory at Bosworth and his elevation to the throne, the Tudors became generous benefactors to the shrine at Holywell, largely through the support of the mother of the new king, Margaret Beaufort, wife of Thomas Stanley.
-It is thought that her generosity was behind the building of the well chapel at the end of the 15th century, supervised by Thomas Pennant, Abbot of Basingwerk Abbey (1481-1522), as well as probably being responsible for the commissioning of William Caxton’s 'The lyf of the holy and blessid vyrgyn saynt Wenefryde', possibly in 1485.
-There are some who believe that it was Pennant that was actually responsible for the chapel, and Basingwerk was certainly in a position to fund the work, given the considerable sums of money generated by the shrine, but the nature of the chapel, its decorative content and the fact that the Stanleys were responsible for an immense amount of rebuilding and renovation throughout North East Wales makes it seem likely that it was Margaret’s money and influence that was behind the work.
+It is thought that her generosity was behind the building of the well chapel at the end of the 15th century, supervised by Thomas Pennant, Abbot of Basingwerk Abbey (1481-1522), as well as probably being responsible for the commissioning of William Caxton’s The lyf of the holy and blessid vyrgyn saynt Wenefryde, possibly in 1485.
+There are some who believe that Pennant was actually responsible for the chapel, and Basingwerk was certainly in a position to fund the work, given the considerable sums of money generated by the shrine, but the nature of the chapel, its decorative content and the fact that the Stanleys were responsible for an immense amount of rebuilding and renovation throughout North East Wales makes it seem likely that it was Margaret’s money and influence that was behind the work.
 It seems improbable that they would ignore a shrine of such importance.
 It is interesting at this point to wonder as to what the well and shrine precinct looked like before the chapel was built.
 There are no drawings or etchings to work with, no terribly detailed writings.
 Was the well and shrine a simple affair, little changed from the 10th century - a stone church of some simple substance, a well much like St Saeran’s at Derwen, a shrine lacking an organised manufacture but displaying the chaotic gatherings and devotions of the faithful?
 There is beauty in that.

 The well and shrine as seen today, then, is largely that of Margaret’s patronage and Thomas Pennant's direction.
 The chapel is beautiful, a stately affair, and has gravitas.
 It suffered, in Hubbard’s words, ‘mutilation’ from the 17th century onwards, but has been lovingly restored to its original Stanley restoration.
 Clearly meant to compliment the importance of the well chamber beneath, one can imagine the devout making the short walk down the hill from the chapel to the well itself, the last few moments of their pilgrimage before hopefully finding that which they sought in the cold waters of the well.
 And the chapel would have done much to ensure that pilgrims were clear as to who they should be grateful to for the benefits that were to come.
 It is a testament to the Italianate tastes of its patron.
 The chapel forms an upper storey to the well chamber below and has a simple enough plan, although that simplicity belies its beauty.

 Special mention should be made of the decorative carvings within the chapel, and they will reward close study.
-Here you will find fantastical animals, such as a manticore, a griffin, along with men in combat and comical faces gurning at each other from across the nave.
-In the sanctuary itself, a scene from the judgment, an angel carrying a shield, and carvings representing the seasons - all a testimony to the skull of the carvers that worked upon the building.
+Here you will find fantastical animals, such as a manticore, a gryphon, along with men in combat and comical faces gurning at each other from across the nave.
+In the sanctuary itself, a scene from the Judgement, an angel carrying a shield, and carvings representing the seasons - all a testimony to the skull of the carvers that worked upon the building.
 The sanctuary shows similar skill, with angels and scenes of the Judgement educating those that looked upon them.
 During the early years of the 16th century, the chapel would have been aflame with light, its delicate stained glass aglow, drawing pilgrims as a moth to a flame.
 The chapel fittings, long since gone, would have been rich and wonderful, all to Winefride’s honour, all to recognise the power of the well and shrine.
 This then would have been the high-point of the shrine’s existence, a brief period of some 30 years in which freely expressed wonder and awe within the newly raised opulence of the chapel was possible, without censure, without the need to consider who was watching.

-The 15th century, or more specifically the years 1435-1535 also happened to be the time of ‘y ganrif fawr’, which translates as, ‘the great century’, of which Welsh poetry of the highest quality flourished under the patronage of the great and good, including Nicholas Pennant, the last abbot of Basingwerk.
+The 15th century, or more specifically the years 1435-1535 also happened to be the time of ‘y ganrif fawr’, which translates as, ‘the great century’, of which Welsh poetry of the highest quality flourished under the patronage of the great and good, including the otherwise controversial Nicholas Pennant, the last abbot of Basingwerk.
 These patrons were often attempting to enhance themselves, or perhaps the institutions they represented, and it is perhaps the latter that motivated Pennant.
 Tudur Aled was perhaps responsible for what is considered the greatest poetic offerings to Winefride.
-These poems were written by the Welsh, for the Welsh, and revel in extraordinary exaggeration and hyperbole, claiming for example that the waters of well exceeded the flow of the Euphrates.
+These poems were written by the Welsh, for the Welsh, and revel in extraordinary exaggeration and hyperbole, claiming for example that the waters of the Well exceeded the flow of the Euphrates.
 Many of these poems have never been translated into English, and in truth would probably be the lesser for a rendering into English, but they do make clear the power and the majesty of the well and shrine, the virtues of Winefride.
 There is often a vague threat incorporated into the poems, probably more for dramatic effect than any basis in ‘truth’.
 For example, Aled writes,

-‘Aed i’w nofio’r dyn afiach
+Aed i’w nofio’r dyn afiach

-Ef ai naill ai’n farw neu’n iach’
+Ef ai naill ai’n farw neu’n iach

 This translates as,

-‘The sick man who immerses himself will emerge either cured or dead.’
+The sick man who immerses himself will emerge either cured or dead.’

 And it is Tudur Aled’s poetry that gives us an extensive list of the ailments cured by the waters of Winefride’s Well.
-The list far exceeds any other well, and even if we take into consideration, as we must, the rather excitable exaggerations of Aled, it remains impressive, and suggests a holy well of immense power.
+The list far exceeds any other well, and even if we take into consideration, as we must, the exaggerations of Aled, it remains impressive, and suggests a holy well of immense power.
 Altogether, the well was able to cure blindness and lameness, paralysis and ‘madness’, cancer and leprosy - indeed all possible skin disorders.
 It could even cure infertility, which as will be seen was of huge importance.
 But Aled was also at great pains to make clear to his audience that the well was not just about the curing of illnesses, but also about the spiritual health of pilgrims,

-‘Y ddau iechyd a ddichon,
+Y ddau iechyd a ddichon,

 Iechyd y corff, uchod y caid,